labeveryday/aws-data-engineer/docker-app/app/README.md

-# AWS Data Engineer Course - Phase Two Implementation
+# AWS Data Engineer Course - Phase Two & Three Implementation

-This directory contains the Phase Two implementation of the AWS Data Engineer interactive course application, focusing on Claude integration using Strands Agents for multi-agent collaboration.
+This directory contains the Phase Two and Three implementation of the AWS Data Engineer interactive course application, featuring a complete multi-agent AI assistant system using Claude on Amazon Bedrock.

 ## Overview

-Phase Two extends the application with an intelligent assistant system that uses multiple specialized AI agents to provide contextual help and answer questions about AWS data engineering concepts.
+Phase Two and Three extend the application with an intelligent assistant system that uses multiple specialized AI agents working together to provide comprehensive assistance for AWS data engineering concepts.

 ## Key Features